 My name is Kieran: Click below to hear me say my name.

 I was taken by the passage in David Brooks’ The Road to Character that introduced the differences between résumé virtues and eulogy virtues.
 My résumé virtues are below in the “KF-Resume” file.
-This is really just a list of places I have been and largely reflects how I was engaged in making a living while in those places.
+This could be read as just a list of places I have been, largely reflecting how I was engaged in making a living while in those places.

-The résumé doesn’t really tell you much about who I am; for that, you’ll want the other link – the narrative.
+The résumé doesn’t tell you much about who I am; for that, you’ll want the other link – the narrative.
 However, that’ll cost you slightly more than a click.
-Just send me an email with the subject line “About – narrative“, and I’ll send you on a wee story (kieranforde@hush.com)

 Short blurb: Kieran Forde is a PhD candidate in the Department of Curriculum & Pedagogy at the University of British Columbia.
 His PhD research explores connections between the Right to Be Forgotten and education, especially as it pertains to the increasing commodification of children as data subjects.